 Shopify has a special place in most Canadian hearts.
 It’s a Canadian-based eCommerce platform that has taken an active role in the community as well as providing Canadian companies with a user-friendly platform to do business.
 Shopify’s tagline is that anyone anywhere can start an eCommerce website.
 Every website is important to Shopify.
 You don’t need to be a tech guru or business giant to get started.

-Shopify is searched on Google almost three times as much as our second top eCommerce site (Wix).
+Shopify is searched on Google almost three times as much as our second top eCommerce platform (Wix).

 The perks of Shopify?
 No transaction fees when using Shopify Pay, lots of payment options (more than most other providers), hundreds of features, and amazingly scalable with your business!